oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-03.md

 - Border Visa (used only if customs scene occurs)

 	<img src="./handouts/images/s03_border_visa.png" width="200" alt="Border Visa" />

+See also: Handout Prompt Pack for printing/exporting the visa and related materials — `campaigns/shadows-of-the-southwest/handouts/handouts_prompts.html`.

 ## Next: Session 04 — Château Malchance (Parravon)
 - With the coin/lot/ally in hand, the party approaches the Dowager and the mis-consecrated chapel.